 RREEF America REIT II, a Maryland corporation classified as a real estate investment trust, is an openended core fund organized to serve as a collective investment vehicle through which eligible investors may invest in a professionally managed real estate portfolio consisting of multi-family, industrial, retail and office properties in targeted metropolitan areas within the continental United States.
 RREEF America L.L.C serves as the investment advisor.
-The Fund's annual financial statements are audited by Deloitte & Touche LLP.

-Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participants an actively managed, primarily core portfolio of equity real estate located in various major markets.
-The Fund's relative performance objective is to outperform the NFI-ODCE over a full market cycle while maintaining a leverage ratio that is lower than the NFI-OCDE; and the Fund's additional performance objective is to achieve at least a 5% real rate of return (inflation adjusted return), before advisory fees, over any given three-to-five-year market cycle.
+Real estate investments are carried at fair value based on independent market appraisals which is used when calculating the net asset value per unit.
+The Fund's annual financial statements are audited by Deloitte & Touché LLP.
+Trumbull Property Fund is a REIT based fund, structured as a Delaware limited partnership that offers participants an actively managed, primarily core portfolio of equity real estate located in the United States.
+The Fund's relative performance objective is to outperform the NFI-ODCE over a full market cycle.
 Investments are valued at fair value based on independent market appraisals which is used when calculating the net asset value per unit.
 The Fund's annual financial statements are audited by Ernst & Young LLP.